Adding scroll offset tracking to a SwiftUI ScrollView

 That’s basically it.
 You now have a ScrollView

-replacement that let’s you define an action that provides you with the scroll offset, which you can use in more exciting ways than to just present it as above.
+replacement that let’s you define an action that provides you with the scroll offset, which you can use in many exciting ways.

 Binding vs action

-If you have seen similar code before and wonder why I’m not using a binding instead of the action, I find using a binding confusing when it’s not possible to change the value to scroll to a certain offset.
+If you have seen similar code and wonder why I use an action instead of a binding, I find using a binding confusing when it’s not possible to change the value to scroll to an offset.

 Since the binding is thus in fact read-only and writing to it would lead to bugs, I decided use an action instead, and provide it with the scroll offset.